Kristopher-Ray/polaris-us.org/content/media/president-trump-is-focused-on-results.md

 visible: true
 draft: false
 featured: false
-title: President Trump is focused on results.
+title: President Trump is Focused on Results
 date: 2025-05-15T21:45:30.533Z
 summary: Gabriel Noronha joins Newsmax to dicuss President Trump's historic visit to the Middle East.
 "President Trump is focused on results not